coreos/tectonic-docs/Documentation/troubleshooting/master-nodes.md

 View logs on the master node by using `journalctl -xe` or similar tools.
 [Reading the system log][journalctl] has more information.

-If the cluster is deployed on AWS, check if the `init-assets` service started successfully and inspect the downloaded assets:
+If the cluster is deployed on AWS, check if the `init-assets` service started successfully:
 ```sh
 $ systemctl status init-assets && journalctl -u init-assets
 ```